The Cohomology of the Mod 4 Braid Group: Abstract

 \section{Abstract}

-The mod 4 braid group, $\Z_{n}$, is defined to be the quotient of the braid group by the subgroup of the pure braid group generated by squares of all elements.
+The mod 4 braid group, $\Z_{n}$, is defined to be the quotient of the braid group by the subgroup of the pure braid group generated by squares of all elements, $PB_{n}^{2}$.
 Kordek and Margalit proved $\Z_{n}$ is an extension of the symmetric group by $\mathbb{Z}_{2}^{\binom{n}{2}}$.
 For $n\geq 1$, we construct a 2-cocycle in the group cohomology of the symmetric group with twisted coefficients classifying $\Z_{n}$.
 We show this cocycle is the$\mod2$ reduction of the 2-cocycle corresponding to the extension of the symmetric group by the abelianization of the pure braid group.
 We also construct the 2-cocycle corresponding to this second extension and show it represents an order two element in the cohomology of the symmetric group.
-Furthermore, we give presentations for both extensions and a normal generating set for the level 4 congruence subgroup of the braid group.
+Furthermore, we give presentations for both extensions and a normal generating set for $PB_{n}^{2}$.